Furnished apartment for rent 3 bedrooms, Convention, Paris 15e

 As the terms of the Civil Code leasehold are fixed by the parties, conditions for termination or renewal differ.

 For example, the lease tacitly renews itself for the same duration as the initial one.
-Yet, the tenant can notify the lessor his intention to leave the premises at any moment, by registered letter with acknowledgment of receipt (AR) or by a bailiff.
+Yet, the tenant can notify the lessor of his intention to leave the premises at any moment by registered letter with acknowledgment of receipt (AR) or by a bailiff.
 The lease must, therefore, provide for the notice periods since the civil code contract is unrestricted.
 A lease of indefinite period ends at the lessor's initiative, or the tenant's one, after a notice period defined at the start.
 It is customary that the lessor gives a three months notice before the end of the lease and the tenant one month at any time.

 In all cases, whether the lease's term is determined or indefinite, the Lessor has no obligation to justify his termination of the rental.